byako/k8s-setup/demo-payload/README.md

-This is a 'Hello world!' example binary packageable into container image that you can use as a payload to deploy to k8s.
+This is a 'Hello world!' demo app, packageable into container image that you can use as a payload to deploy to k8s.

-To compile and package the binary, run
+To compile and package the binary, run:
 ```shell
 make package
 ```

-## Example payload application
+## Demo payload application

 Is a C hello-world application, it exits after printing message.
 You need any C compiler to make binary out of it.
 Makefile uses GCC, make sure you have GCC